Send us your articles for publication, subscriptions and advertising enquiries, questions, suggestions and feedback!

 Dr. Carina O’Reilly, Academic Editor

 Carina O’Reilly is Policing Insight’s editor with a particular focus on research and academia.
-She worked at IHS Jane’s for seven years as a writer, editor and senior analyst on European security and organised crime.
-A specialist on policing, politics and security issues in Europe, Carina is a Lecturer in Policing and Criminal Justice at Anglia Ruskin University, with research interests in police legitimacy, accountability and neighbourhood policing.
-She also teaches politics at undergraduate level at the Institute of Continuing Education at the University of Cambridge.
-Carina took her first degree at Cambridge University in Social and Political Sciences and holds a Masters in Strategic Studies from the University of Wales, Aberystwyth.
+She is also a Senior Lecturer in Criminology at the University of Lincoln.
+Her research interests include neighbourhood policing, confidence and legitimacy.
+Prior to joining Lincoln, Carina worked at IHS Jane’s for seven years as a writer, editor and senior analyst on European security and organised crime; and subsequently led and taught a range of Policing degrees at Anglia Ruskin University.
+Carina has a Masters degree from Cambridge University in Social and Political Sciences and holds a Masters in Strategic Studies from the University of Wales, Aberystwyth.
+She is also a Labour councillor in Cambridge, and a former Deputy Leader of Cambridge City Council.

 Simone Hatchard, Research Analyst